Overview

 Robocast, Inc. v.
 Microsoft Corp. – D. Del.
 (2011-2014) Represented defendant Microsoft in case relating to automated web browsing tools.
 Case settled.

-Trading Technologies International, Inc. v.
-TradeStation Securities, Inc. et al – N.D.
-Ill.
-(2009-Present) Represent defendant TradeStation Securities in case involving multiple patents relating to electronic trading system software in district court and on appeal.
-Case pending.
+Represented defendant in case involving multiple patents relating to electronic trading system software in District Court, at the PTAB, and on appeal.

 Infineon Technologies AG v.
 Fairchild Semiconductor Corporation (D. Del., D. Maine.
 2008-2009) – Represented semiconductor manufacturer Infineon in infringement case involving eleven patents covering various aspects of power transistors in parallel proceedings in Delaware and Maine.
 Case settled.